alienlebarge/alienlebarge.github.com/_drafts/2015-01-21-bullet-journal-and-sketchnotes-variations.md

 ## Meetings and conferences ➛ Sketchnotes

 At conference and meetings, I use [Mike Rohde’s sketchnote technique](http://rohdesign.com/book/) for sketchnoting.
-Since I rode his first book « The Sketchnote Handbook », I started sketch noting a meetings.
+Since I rode his first book "The Sketchnote Handbook", I started sketchnoting meetings.
 It’s fun and more visual.
+And as a visual personn, my brain remember better the information like so.

 My skills are becoming better with the practice and I enjoy more en more doing that.
 And the more funny is that my colleague really like watching my meetings littles comics.

 ## Material